Matroids arising from electrical networks: Basics of Dirichlet matroids

-We now show how to represent Dirichlet matroids by Dirichlet arrangements and biased graphs.
-In doing so we characterize the fields over which a given Dirichlet matroid is representable.
-We assume familiarity with basic matroid theory; our terminology follows \cite{oxley2006}.
+In this section, we give cryptomorphic definitions of Dirichlet matroids and provide several examples.
+We also discuss the connection to hyperplane arrangements and characterize the fields over which a given Dirichlet matroid is representable.
+We assume some familiarity with matroid theory, as presented in \cite{oxley2006}.